 I rented a scooter in Canggu and headed north to Munduk in Bali before taking a ferry to Java.
 Here, I stopped in Banyuwangi to climb Mount Ijen and then headed south to Red Island.

 It’s quite the adventurous road trip with Red Island being the last and most relaxed destination of all.
+If you have more time to explore, check out these other awesome attractions in Java – they’re well worth a visit!

 8 Reasons to visit Red Island in Java